SoftmedTanzania/tanzaniahim-console-config/README.md

-# tanzaniahim-console-config
+# tanzaniahim-resources-and-configs
-Config and resourse files for Tanzania HIM
+Configs and resourse files for Tanzania HIM